ifm/documentation/ODS/NegativeObstacles/negative_obstacles.md

 }
 ```

-The negative obstacle detection is a feature that [requires a switch to "CONF" state](../../Technology/configuration.md#conf-only-parameters) to be enabled.
+The negative obstacle detection is a feature that [requires a switch to "CONF" state](../../Technology/configuration.md#conf-only-parameters) to be enabled, so it is not recommended to switch that function on and off dynamically but to use a static setting during robot operation.

 In python, for example, the feature can be enable with the code below.
 Note that this code assumes the existence of an `app0` instance using a camera connected to `port0`.